Cakeyan/SoPhy_Evaluation/rope.md

 **01628**

-How many brown objects are there in the video?
+How many yellow objects are there in the video?

 **01629**

-How many pulleys are there in the video?
+Is the mass of the yellow cube greater than that of the gray sphere?

 **01630**

+What can we do to let the yellow cube to move down?

+A. Increase the mass of the yellow cube

-Which of the following would happen if the yellow cube were much lighter?
+B. Decrease the mass of the yellow cube

-A. The pink pulley would rotate clockwise

-B. The blue pulley would move up

-C. The gray sphere would move up
+C. Increase the mass of the gray sphere

-D. The gray sphere would move down
+D. Decrease the mass of the gray sphere

-E. The green pulley would rotate clockwise

 **01631**

-Which direction would the pink pulley move if the yellow cube were much heavier?
+What would happen if the gray sphere were much heavier?

-A. Up

-B. Down

-C. Stationary
+A. The yellow cube would move up

+B. The blue pulley would rotate clockwise

+C. The green pulley would move down

 ----